chipsalliance/chisel/README.md

 ### Build Your Own Chisel Projects

-See [the setup instructions](SETUP.md) for how to set up your environment to build Chisel locally.
+Please see [the Installation page](https://www.chisel-lang.org/docs/installation) of the Chisel website for information about how to use Chisel locally.

 When you're ready to build your own circuits in Chisel, **we recommend starting from the [Chisel Template](https://github.com/freechipsproject/chisel-template) repository**, which provides a pre-configured project, example design, and testbench.
 Follow the [chisel-template README](https://github.com/freechipsproject/chisel-template) to get started.